ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 ### Create a sample application

-1. Create a new Angular Classicproject, _angular-router-tour-of-heroes_.
+1. Create a new Angular Classic project, _angular-router-tour-of-heroes_.

    <code-example format="shell" language="shell">
     ng new angular-router-tour-of-heroes
    </code-example>

-   When prompted with `Would you like to add Angular Classicrouting?`, select `N`.
+   When prompted with `Would you like to add Angular Classic routing?`, select `N`.

    When prompted with `Which stylesheet format would you like to use?`, select `CSS`.